 Small business owners should also be aware of the recent Families First Coronavirus Response Act, a response to the COVID-19 pandemic.
 It contains the Emergency Family and Medical Leave Act (EFMLA), which temporarily expands who may be eligible for leave coverage and paid or partially paid leave.

-"From April 1, 2020 through Dec.
-31, 2020 only, under the EFMLA, coverage extends to employees who are unable to work (or telework) due to a need to care for a son or daughter under 18 years of age, or over 18 years of age if their son or daughter has a mental or physical disability and is incapable of self-care, if the child's school or place of care has been closed and another child care provider is unavailable due to the COVID-19 pandemic," said Goodman.
-[Read related article: How to Keep Your Employees Healthy During the Coronavirus]
+“From April 1, 2020 through Dec.
+31, 2020 only, under the EFMLA, coverage extends to employees who are unable to work (or telework) due to a need to care for a son or daughter under 18 years of age, or over 18 years of age if their son or daughter has a mental or physical disability and is incapable of self-care, if the child’s school or place of care has been closed and another child care provider is unavailable due to the COVID-19 pandemic,” said Goodman.

 How does the FMLA work?